18F/dev-environment/pages/service-contract.md

 * System configuration is managed in a version control system and should be automatically applied for consistency.
 * Defining a base operating system and pre-approved software repositores (like YUM or DEB) for common components like PHP or Python

-_Note that this is a work in progress; we'll be adding more content shortly._